On Tilted Losses in Machine Learning: Theory and Applications: Tilted Value-at-Risk and Value-at-Risk

 \end{lemma}

-Both superquantile loss and VaR are usually non-smooth and non-convex, and solving them to global optimality is very challenging.
-In the next section, we show that TiVaR (an objective based on TERM) provides a good upper bound on VaR, and is computationally more efficient, as $\widetilde{\text{VaR}}$ is not even continuous.
-In parallel, in Appendix~\ref{app:superquantile}, we prove that TERM also provides a reasonable approximate solution to superquantile loss solutions.
+Both tail distribution of losses and VaR are usually non-smooth and non-convex, and solving them to global optimality is very challenging.
+In the next section, we show that TiVaR (an objective based on TERM) provides a good upper bound on VaR, and is computationally more efficient, as VaR is not even continuous.
+In parallel, in Appendix~\ref{app:superquantile}, we prove that TERM also provides a reasonable approximate solution to {the minimizer of tail probability of losses (i.e., inverted VaR).}

+{The proof of one of the main theorems of this section (Theorem~\ref{thm:Q}) relies on a new variant of Chernoff bound for non-negative random variables, which may be of independent interest.} { \begin{theorem}[Chernoff bound for non-negative random variables] Let $X$ be a non-negative random variable.
+Further assume that $E\left[e^{tX}\right] < \infty$ for all $t \in \mathbb{R}$.
+Then for $\gamma > 0$,

+where the latter term is the generic Chernoff bound with $\gamma >0$. \end{theorem} } { \begin{proof} The theorem holds by applying Markov's inequality twice on $e^{tX}-1~(t \geq 0)$ and $1- e^{tX}~(t < 0)$, and noting that

+\end{proof}} {Theorem~\ref{thm: new-chernoff} presents a tighter Chernoff bound for non-negative random variables.
+To the best of our knowledge, despite the fact that this bound is a simple extension of the generic Chernoff bound, and the existing variants of Chernoff bounds in prior works~\citep{boucheron2013concentration,yang2017complexity}, we have not seen the result we have here appear elsewhere in this form.
+In particular, notice that the search for an optimal value of $t$ has been extended from non-negative values to all real numbers.
+This can result in significantly tighter bounds, especially in small deviations regime, as visualized empirically on two simple distributions in Figure~\ref{fig:new_chernoff_bound}, Appendix~\ref{app:superquantile}.
+We will see how this leads to significantly better bounds in robustness applications.}